bartobri/base64-simple/README.md

 string containing the encoded result.
 A null poointer is returned if there is insufficient memory for the encoded string.

-`char *base64simple_decode(char *)`
+`char *base64simple_decode(char *s, size_t n, size_t *x)`

-I've tried t make usage as simple as possible.
-Each function takes a pointer to a string and and returns the encoded or decoded version, also as a pointer to a string.
-Note that the memory for the return string is dynamically allocated, so you may wish to free when it is no longer needed if memory is a concern.

-Also note that base64simple_decode() will return a NULL pointer if it encounters an error when decoding.
-This only happens when it encounters an improperly encoded string as input.
+The base64simple_decode() function decodes the first **n** bytes of the character string pointed to by **s** (unless it encounters the base64 end-of-stream signature before that).
+It returns a pointer to an unsigned character string containing the decoded result, and it assigns the length of the decoded string to **x**.
+Note that this string is *NOT* null terminated, so you must use the value of **x** to examine the contents without encountering an out-of-bounds error.
+A null pointer is returned if **s** is not properly encoded, or if there is insufficient memory for the decoded string.

 License
 -------